 Mark Allery - Woodlandantics Blog

-A member of both Hampshire and Sussex and Surrey coppice groups I first Turned along side mark at the 2008 New forest show.
+A member of both Hampshire and Sussex and Surrey coppice groups we first Turned along side mark at the 2008 New forest show.

 Mark is always very frendly and helpful so have a look at his blog and visit him at one of the many shows and events that he demonstrates at throughout the year.